 Sec.
 C: 4 Sun., Oct.
 30 1-Nov.
 20, 9:00 am-3:00 pm, #83720

 Introduces basic concepts of the procedures used for obtaining blood from veins and capillaries.
 The use of equipment and types of blood tubes will be explained.
 Prerequisite: Infection Control for Phlebotomy Students.
 Upon successful completion, earn a WCC certificate.

 CE-HCARE 2044OS, $610 (+ textbook).

-In this 75-hour course plus 8 hours of hands on training, students will learn health care skills for the home setting, personal hygiene services, housekeeping tasks, and other related support services essential to the patient’s health.
-Admissions application and interview required; call 914-606-7408 for more information.
-Application deadline is Sept.
-8.
+In this 75-hour course plus 8 hours of hands-on training, students will learn healthcare skills for the home setting, personal hygiene services, housekeeping tasks and other related support services essential to the patient’s health.
+Admissions application and interview required; call 914-606-7408 for information.
+Application due date is Aug.
+11.

 Certified Nursing Assistant

 New York State approved training for nursing assistants.
 Prepare for employment in hospitals and nursing homes.
 120-hour course includes classroom work and clinical experiences at a local nursing home.
-Admissions application and interview required; call 914-606-7400 for information and an application.
-Application deadline is Aug.
-7.
+Admissions application and interview required; call 914-606-7408 for information.
+Application due date is Aug.
+5.